Limited availability by phone; questions by email.

 Selling gold and silver at Inkoop Edelmetaal

-At our sister company, Inkoop Edelmetaal, you can currently still sell precious metals and receive cash payments.
-This is especially appealing to customers who want immediate access to their proceeds without involving a bank.
+At our sister company Inkoop Edelmetaal, it was possible until 31 December 2025 to sell precious metals and receive payment in cash.
+This allowed customers to access their proceeds quickly without involving a bank.

-Buying Gold Anonymously: what changes under the €3,000 ban?
+Buying Gold Anonymously: what changes after the €3,000 ban?

 Many investors value privacy when buying physical gold.
 Fully anonymous gold purchases are already not possible in the Netherlands due to anti-money-laundering laws (Wwft).